Forgot Your Password?

 New to Prescription Hope?

-Home » Blog & News » Can Your Pharmacist Prescribe?
+Home » Prescription and Medication » Can Your Pharmacist Prescribe?
 Here’s What They Can and Can’t Do

 Your clinical pharmacist is an indispensable member of your health care team.
 They’re available to advise patients on topics such as health, diet, exercise, and stress management.
 And they can also provide important information on products.

 Some pharmacists are also involved in research work for pharmaceutical manufacturers and can be employed at colleges as part of the teaching faculty, actively teaching classes and also perform research in a number of areas.
 So, along with this large range of skills they can offer, did you ever wonder if they can prescribe your medication?
 Read on to find out.

 Can a pharmacist prescribe?
 43 States now allow pharmacists to prescribe drugs for minor health problems and ailments which do not require a diagnosis.
 Pharmacists in Florida are also able to write prescriptions for a limited set of drugs.
 Only New Mexico, Montana, and North Carolina allow pharmacists to prescribe drug therapy.